 Instructors, please see the revised week-by-week course outline on the Model Course Hub.
-We have entered the first week’s assignments in for you here, but from now on, you will cut and paste them in weekly for your students.
+We have entered the first assignment in for you here, but from now on, you will cut and paste them in weekly for your students.
 This allows you to make changes as you see fit, or to write assignments in your own voice.

 So for these first few days, you get to vent about it!
 No kidding.
 Share your concerns with each other.
 Maybe give each other some advice or just a good old bit of support.
-Believe me — online instructors have many of the same worries you do, even if we’ve been teaching online for a while.
+Believe me — instructors have many of the same worries you do, even if we’ve been teaching for a while.
 I also promise not to hijack the conversations, either!

 Here’s what you’ll do: